.

 Which rakes can be used to level the ground surface?

-The garden, landscape, and tarmac rake can be used to level ground coverings due to their features, properties, and construction.
+Garden, landscape, and tarmac rakes can all level ground surfaces due to their design and construction features.

 Should you use a manual lawn leveling rake on expansive spaces?